Shady-shaikh/fooDie/README.md

 You can simply open the index.html file in your favorite web browser to view the website locally.

 ## Usage
+* This was my first design using pure html/css
 * Multi-Page food template website
 * You can check the design for multiple pages like contact , home and services etc.